Can You Sell a House or Apartment with Tenants?

 If You Need Help Selling Your Tenant Occupied Home in Los Angeles – Contact Us Today!

-Selling an occupied house with tenants in Los Angeles can be a complicated process, but it’s not impossible.
+Selling an occupied house or apartment with tenants in Los Angeles can be a complicated process, but it’s not impossible.
 Whether you choose to list immediately or once their lease is up, it’s important to communicate with your tenants throughout the process and to be respectful of their privacy and living space.
 By following these tips, you can ensure that the selling process goes as smoothly as possible while also protecting the rights of both the landlord and the tenants.
 If you need help selling your Los Angeles rental, Fair Sale Homes can help!
 (626) 863-7006